Barbara Phipps Janney: Horse racing and Locust Hill Farms

 The Phipps family enjoyed many connections to thoroughbred racing.
 Barbara Phipps Janney became involved with the horse industry at an early age, as the daughter of "The First Lady of the Turf".
 Her grandfather Ogden Mills owned horse racing stables in both the United States and France.
 Her mother and uncle Ogden Livingston Mills led the Wheatley Stable, a horse racing and breeding partnership known for breeding champion racehorses including Seabiscuit and Bold Ruler.

-By the 1950s, Barbara and her husband began breeding racehorses on a small scale at Locust Hill, encouraged by Barbara's mother.
-Barbara Phipps's family gave the couple their first three mares for their breeding operation, Bold Irish, Step Over and Vowed.
-One of their early success stories, the mare Shenanigans was born in 1963.
-She would found a dynasty of champions for the couple, whose progeny would include Icecapade, Private Terms and Ruffian.
-Barbara and her husband Stuart Janney would go on to produce 19 homebred stakes winners with their Locust Hill Farms stable.
+By the 1950s, Janney and her husband began breeding racehorses on a small scale at Locust Hill, encouraged by her mother.
+Barbara Phipps's family gave the couple their first three mares for their breeding operation: Bold Irish, Step Over and Vowed.
+One of their early success stories, the mare Shenanigans was foaled in 1963.
+She would found a dynasty of champions for the couple; her progeny would include Icecapade, Private Terms and Ruffian.
+The Janneys would go on to produce 19 homebred stakes winners with their Locust Hill Farms stable.

 Ruffian

-In 1975, Barbara and Stuart S. Janney's champion filly Ruffian was undefeated and a winner for the filly triple crown.
+In 1975, Barbara and Stuart S. Janney's champion filly Ruffian was undefeated and a winner of the filly triple crown.
 Considered one of the world's most impressive racehorses, and the greatest filly in North American thoroughbred racing history, she was fatally injured during a match race against the champion colt Foolish Pleasure.

 Personal life and death

-She and Stuart Janney had four children, including Stuart S. Janney III, who would follow his parents' interest in horse racing.
-They also had three daughters: Sheila [Janney] Williams (1937-2023), Barbara [Janney] Trimble (daughter-in-law of Ambassador William C. Trimble, and Sarah [Janney] Rose (1954-1989).
+She and Stuart Janney had four children, including Stuart S. Janney III (born 1948), who would follow his parents' interest in horse racing.
+They also had three daughters: Sheila [Janney] Williams (1937-2023), Barbara [Janney] Trimble (born 1938; daughter-in-law of Ambassador William C. Trimble), and Sarah [Janney] Rose (1954-1989).

-Alongside racing, Janney was known for her love of traditional field sports, including sports fishing and fox hunting, past times shared by many in the Phipps family.
-Janney died at home in Glyndon, Maryland on November 30, 1987 at 76 years old.
+Alongside racing, Janney was known for her love of traditional field sports, including sports fishing and fox hunting, pastimes shared by many in the Phipps family.
+She died at home in Glyndon, Maryland on November 30, 1987 at the age of 76.